fsharp/fslang-design/tooling/FST-1033-analyzers.md

 We consider the following of long term interest but they are not part of this RFC:

 * additional go-to-definition info

 * additional F1 help info

 * additional auto-complete info

+* aligning the mechanism with code optimizers that return new expression trees

+* aligning the mechanism with code generators or type providers that return new declarations

 ### What information does an analyzer need?